wcjohnchen/capstoneProject3/README.md

 ## Aim

-The goal of this study is to predict particularly the length of time of future flight departure delays using long short-term memory (LSTM) neural network models.
+Air Traveling has been increasingly integrated into our daily life.
+Like driving, it is essential to plan ahead and anticipate immient delays.
+To achieve this, this study aims to is to predict future flight departure time delays using long short-term memory (LSTM) neural network models.
 The data was published by the Bureau of Transportation Statistics of the US Department of Transporation, and is available at: https://www.kaggle.com/yuanyuwendymu/airline-delay-and-cancellation-data-2009-2018.

+## Methods

+1. Exploratory Data Analysis

+    I. Extract data and identify features.

+    II.
+Clean and manipulate data

+    III.
+Plot distribution and determine correlations

+2. Modeling

+    Recurrent neural network.
+LSTM models were implemnted using Tensorflow-Keras.
+The representative summary of the neural network was shown on Table 1.
+Models have different number of bidirectional layers and LSTM units.

+3. Time Series
+    The monthly dataset was split into train and test sets, 80:20.
+Use of previous 66 months to predict future 24 months.
+Lag time = 1.

 ## Exploratory Data Analysis